Razzsha/Amazon-Clone/README.md

 # Amazon-Clone
-This is my Git Repositry.
+This is my first Git Repositry.
+Author- Razz Sha